Flame of Peace

-The Flame of Peace (Flamme des Friedens) (not be confused with the 2nd European Games torch relay "Flame of Peace") is an award granted by the Austrian non-profit organization Vereins zur Förderung des Friedens (Association for the Promotion of Peace), which promotes world peace.
+The Flame of Peace (Flamme des Friedens) is an award granted by the Austrian non-profit organization Vereins zur Förderung des Friedens (Association for the Promotion of Peace), which promotes world peace.
 Its symbol is a flame carving in wood and mounted on a stone base.
 The organization presents awards to prominent people, peace activists, and organizations in recognition of their activity in promoting peace.

 Organization and leadership

 Archduchess Herta Margarete Habsburg-Lothringen, then known as Herta Margaret Öfferl, founded the organization in January 2008.
 She later married Archduke Sandor of Austria.
 She had already been working for several years on the promotion of peace initiatives.
 She serves as its president.

 The organization is non-profit, non-partisan and religiously unaligned.
 It is dedicated to promoting and rewarding endeavors to promote peace.
 It has given awards to individuals and organizations since 2008.
 Recipients have included politicians, diplomats, media representatives and peace activists.

-The board of the Association consists the Habsburg-Lothringens and her children.
-The Habsburg-Lothringens use the titles of Archdukes of Austria and Prince of Tuscany, styled as Imperial Highness. though Sandor Habsburg-Lothringen, son of Dominic von Habsburg, is only listed as Count of Habsburg in the Almanach de Gotha Edition of 2000.
+The board of the Association consists of Herta Margarete Habsburg-Lothringen and her children.
+The Habsburg-Lothringens use the titles of Archdukes of Austria and Prince of Tuscany, styled as Imperial Highness, though Sandor Habsburg-Lothringen, son of Dominic von Habsburg, is only listed as Count of Habsburg in the Almanach de Gotha Edition of 2000.
 (Note: The Sovereign Military Order of Malta has characterized their use of the title "Protector" of the Sovereign Hospitaller Order of St. John of Jerusalem – Knights of Malta.l as a "pretended title of a pseudo-order".)

 The symbol of the prize is a wood carving of a flame mounted on a stone base.

-Criticism
+Awarding Process and Criticism

-In 2009 the award was given to Ali Abdullah Saleh during his attack against Houthi rebels and in 2016 to Khalifa bin Salman Al Khalifa, prime minister of Bahrain.
-The British journalist Brian Whitaker calling the organisation's award a "dodgy peace prize".
+The criteria for conferring the "Flame of Peace" award are broadly defined within the statutes of the issuing association, encompassing general merits in peace promotion, international understanding, and the preservation of tradition.
+However, the award lacks a standardized, independent nomination or evaluation system.
+Because the issuing organization, the Peace Promotion Association (Verein zur Förderung des Friedens), is legally and operationally managed by its founder and president, Herta Margarete Habsburg-Lothringen, the awarding body and the selecting body are identical.
+Selection decisions rest entirely at the sole discretion of the leadership without any independent jury, external oversight, or feedback loop.

+International observers and journalists have characterized the award as a public relations and networking tool.
+Criticism has focused particularly on the fact that the award has repeatedly been bestowed upon controversial or autocratic heads of state and government officials—such as Yemeni President Ali Abdullah Saleh in 2009 and the Prime Minister of Bahrain, Khalifa bin Salman Al Khalifa, in 2016—at times when their respective regimes faced severe allegations of human rights violations or were actively engaged in armed conflicts.
+Critics note that the grand staging of the award ceremonies within a seemingly imperial, monarchical framework—facilitated by the leadership's use of noble titles that have been legally abolished in Austria since 1919—primarily serves the mutual public relations interests of the involved parties.